Estimated Reading Time: 8 Minutes

 In fact I’d rather be called an equalist.
 Calling myself an equalist is an easy way to express that I am a woman who wants equality for everyone.
 It’s not just about myself.

-The #MeToo movement has gotten backlash for many good reasons and I am here to add to that backlash.
+The #MeToo backlash is in full-force for many good reasons and I am here to add to that backlash.

 Here Is Why I Am Not Supporting The #MeToo Movement: